artelephantb/python-console-error-tools/README.md

-# python-console-error-tools
+# Console Error Tools
 A set of console error tools for python!
+(No credit required, under CC0)